-Paramedic Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion, and preparing for or providing patient transport.
+ALS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.

+- 1. ALS Care includes all components of ILS Care.

+- 2. Place patient in position of comfort.

-- 1. Paramedic Care includes all components of A-EMT/EMT-I. - 2.
-Pain medication - a.
-Based on Pain Control Protocol dosing. - 3.
-Contact the receiving hospital as soon as possible.
+- 3. Pain medication

+- a.
+Based on Pain Control Protocol dosing.

+- 4. Contact the receiving hospital as soon as possible.